Related

 Technical specifications & Test reports

-Country-specific technical specifications and test reports are often used to bar foreign suppliers from tenders.
-In the EPA, in order to increase mutual recognition of technical standards and test reports specified in tenders, both parties will ensure that the specifications are appropriate to the characteristics of the supplies or services required, objectively verifiable and non-discriminatory and accessible to all parties interested.
-With regard to test-reports the procuring entities shall accept the results of conformity assessment procedures conducted by registered assessment bodies in the EU and Japan.
+Country-specific technical specifications and test reports have often been used to exclude foreign suppliers from tenders.
+Under the EPA, to improve mutual recognition of technical standards and test reports specified in tenders, both parties will ensure that specifications are appropriate to the characteristics of the supplies or services required, objectively verifiable, non-discriminatory, and accessible to all interested parties.
+With regard to test reports, procuring entities must accept the results of conformity assessment procedures carried out by registered assessment bodies in either the EU or Japan.

 Domestic review procedures and challenging systems

-While Japan already has a review and challenging system in place under the WTO GPA, there have been long-standing questions about the impartiality and independence of reviewing authorities in Japan, as members were often selected from the same organization they were to review.
-The EPA includes further assurances to ensure that suppliers challenge results and have the procedures reviewed.
-These include:
+Although Japan already operates a review and challenge system under the WTO GPA, long-standing questions have been raised about the impartiality and independence of its reviewing authorities, whose members were often drawn from the very organisation under review.
+The EPA introduces further assurances to support suppliers in challenging results and having procedures reviewed, including:

 • Independence and impartiality of reviewing boards members;